hugheylab/pmparser/README.md

 [![CRAN Status](https://www.r-pkg.org/badges/version/pmparser)](https://cran.r-project.org/package=pmparser)
 [![drat version](https://raw.githubusercontent.com/hugheylab/drat/gh-pages/badges/pmparser_drat_badge.svg)](https://github.com/hugheylab/drat/tree/gh-pages/src/contrib)

 `pmparser` enables one to easily create and maintain a relational database of data from PubMed/MEDLINE. `pmparser` can download the publicly available XML files, parse them, incorporate PubMed's regular updates, and combine the data with the NIH Open Citation Collection.
-PMDB, our implementation of the database, is available to download on [Zenodo](https://doi.org/10.5281/zenodo.4008109).
+PMDB, our implementation of the database, is available on [Zenodo](https://doi.org/10.5281/zenodo.4008109) (as a PostgreSQL dump) and on [Google BigQuery](https://console.cloud.google.com/bigquery?project=pmdb-bq&d=pmdb).
 For a detailed description of `pmparser` and PMDB, check out the [article](https://doi.org/10.7717/peerj.11071).

 ## Installation